-Course Code: SWE 03A Number of Credits: 4 (Four)
+Course Code: SWE 03A

-- To provide knowledge on the industrial relations system in India. - ➤ To familiarize the students with the various IR processes. - > To give an insight into the concept of Welfare & Societal and Organizational responses thereof.
+- > To provide knowledge on the industrial relations system in India. - > To familiarize the students with the various IR processes. - To give an insight into the concept of Welfare & Societal and Organizational responses thereof.

-Teaching Methodology: Lecture classes, Power point presentation, Group Discussions, Role-play, Case Discussions, Group activities, Assignments/Seminars.
+Teaching Methodology: Lecture classes, Power point presentation, Group Discussions, Roleplay, Case Discussions, Group activities, Assignments/Seminars.